debreate/debreate/README.md

 * or
 * python init.py

-The source uses a generic Makefile for "building" (because I don't know how to use [GNU Autotools][gnu-autotools] or [CMake][cmake] very well.
+The source uses a generic Makefile for "building" (because I don't know how to use [GNU Autotools][gnu-autotools] or [CMake][cmake] very well).
 The source is not actually built.
 Just open a terminal in the root directory & type 'make install'.
 To create a distribution package type 'make dist'.

 Debreate needs these packages installed to run: